parkermac/LiveOcean/x_tef2/README.txt

         - hence: q = vel * DA
-	z0 is the average depth of cell centers (assumes SSH=0) DA0 is the average cross-sectional area of each cell (assumes SSH=0), hence q/DA0 is the "transport velocity" in a cell
+	z0 is the average depth of cell centers (assumes SSH=0) DA0 is the average cross-sectional area of each cell (assumes SSH=0),

 NOTE: the actual tracer variables to be extracted are defined in tef_fun.start_netcdf.nc().
 Not ideal to have it hidden so deep, but it is a convenient place to create the whole list if needed.

-NOTE: the sign conventions are defined by the sign of the column "landward" in sect_df.
-This is a hangover from when I was trying to be clever about the direction of inflow.
-In retrospect it would have been better to just use eastward- and northward-positive.

 ------------------------------------------------------------------